 So in Armenia too, we grow grapes and we produce brandy.
 And the brandy produced here is so exceptionally good that it was lucky enough to deserve to be called Armenian cognac.
 It’s made with a traditional method, with Armenian grapes and spring water, aged between 3 to 10 Years.

 And yes, Armenian cognac is a must-try and a must-buy.
 Even if you’re not a brandy lover, this isn’t something to miss out on.
 You can visit the legendary Ararat Brandy Company in Yerevan, take a tour and take part in tasting.
 And the good news is, there are very small bottled versions that you can get as gifts or souvenirs to your loved ones.
+You can also check out my post on the cost of alcohol in Armenia and find a comparison of supermarket and bar prices of cognac to have an idea.

 Recently, Armenia has had a very successful rise in chocolate production.
 Companies like Arcolad, Gourmet Dourmet, Yerevan Chocolate Company and Grand Candy have fantastic collections of locally flavored chocolates with nuts, dried fruits and other country-specific solutions.
 You can buy them at any supermarket.
 All of them are affordable and will make a great gift.